 (for Arts & Science and Graduate supervisions see below)

-An an infiltrative approach with essay assignments and/or at least one question on every exam.
+An infiltrative approach with essay assignments and/or at least one question on every exam.

 Basic outline in 2016-2017.

-My book, History of Medicine: A Scandalously Short Introduction was written for this teaching and is dedicated to my medical students (1st edition 1999; second edition 2010; third edition 2021).
+My book, History of Medicine: A Scandalously Short Introduction was written to support this teaching and is dedicated to my medical students (1st edition 1999; second edition 2010; third edition 2021).

 Peer-reviewed articles by J. Duffin about medical-student teaching.